Segnale/DRL_Project2-Continuous_Control/README.md

 ## Environment

 The Agent need to move the two joints of the arm in a 3D domain.
-That means, 4 continuous actions, two for each joint:
+That means, 4 continuous actions, corresponding to torque applicable to the two joints.

-The state space has 33 dimensions and contains the agent's velocity, along with ray-based perception of objects around agent's forward direction.
+The state space has 33 dimensions and contains the position, rotation, velocity, and angular velocities of the arm.

 The Reward function of the Agent can be resumed by:
 - +0.039 when the arm touch the target in the simulation time step